nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### Are there any legal concerns for the operators?

 So far the general line is that running a Gateway is not illegal (unless you are in Iran, China, and a few other places) and due to encryption/mixing less risky than running a normal VPN node.
-For Mix nodes, it's very safe as they have "no idea" what packets they are mixing.
+For Mix Nodes, it's very safe as they have "no idea" what packets they are mixing.

 There are several legal questions and analysis to be made for different jurisdictions.
 To be able to share resources and findings between the operators themselves we created a [Community Legal Forum](../legal/exit-gateway.md).